 It’s not all about the decay though

-Fruit tree blossom is an important source of nectar for pollinators;
+Fruit tree blossoms are an important source of nectar for pollinators.

 Orchards often have ponds and hedgerows which provide habitat for amphibians, mammals and birds, including great crested newts, hedgehogs and dormice.
 (Any excuse for a pic of a dormouse…)

 And because orchard trees are more widely spaced than trees in a dense woodland, they let in more sunlight, which is particularly good for flying insects who need the warmth, such as bees and butterflies.

 All in all, orchards are unique and special habitats, which is why traditional orchards are priority habitats in the UK Biodiversity Action Plan.